zaimzazali/SEGP_G05/README.md

 ### System Implementation

+This section will be covering topics, such as the project development journey of our team and completed project sprints that had been undergone together as a team through this hard time due to the Covid-19 pandemic.

 #### Project Sprints Breakdown

 We have initially splitted this ambitious idea into several smaller chunks in order to fully realise it.
 It would require few more sprints in order to deploy the three products with the full features and functionalities.
 However, due to time constraints and Covid-19 pandemic, we only managed to undergo three times of the full software development life cycle, or simply with three Sprints.
 With these Sprints, we managed to produce **two versions** of the **Minimum Viable Products (MVPs)**.